tobgu/pyrsistent/README.rst

 .. code:: python

     >>> from pyrsistent import s

+    # No mutation of sets once created, you know the story...
     >>> s1 = s(1, 2, 3, 2)
     >>> s2 = s1.add(4)
     >>> s3 = s1.remove(1)